Join Our Team

 Upcoming Term of Service: starts Sept 4, 2018 and completes Aug 31, 2019.
 All positions are full-time.
 Members serve an average of 37 hours a week, mostly Monday through Friday although some positions may require weekend or evening hours.
 See site listings for specific requirements.

 Position: CTEP members teach technology literacy skills to adults or youth as they relate to obtaining employment and improving civic and social opportunities.
 Members serve in community technology centers which are located within nonprofit organizations, public housing facilities, and libraries.
 They teach specific software skills, such as how to use the internet, word processing, email, and teach workforce readiness classes geared towards English language learners using interactive software.

-For more information and application process click the preferred location:
+For more information and application process click below: